GothenburgBitFactory/taskwarrior/package-config/osx/README.txt

 Your contributions are especially welcome.
-Whether it comes in the form of code patches, ideas, discussion, bug reports or just encouragement, your input is needed.
+Whether it comes in the form of code patches, ideas, discussion, bug reports, encouragement or criticism, your input is needed.

 Please send your support questions and code patches to: